Should Contractors Accept Credit Cards? The Real Math

 Processing rates vary by platform.
 Here is what a $5,000 invoice actually costs on the major options available to contractors in 2026:

-On a $5,000 job, the difference between the cheapest card option (Stripe at $145) and the most expensive (PayPal and Joist at $175) is $30.
+About 35 percent of homeowners plan to use a credit card for home renovations, according to surveys by NerdWallet.
+On a $5,000 job, the difference between the cheapest card option ($145) and the most expensive ($175) is $30.
 Over the course of a year, those differences add up.
 But even the most expensive option is under 4 percent of the invoice total.
 The question is not whether you can afford the fee.
 It is whether you can afford the alternative.

 The cost of not accepting cards